Say Hello to New Experiences!

 - For Delta County residents, the Delta Area Transit Authority (DATA) may be able to assist you getting to and from class.
 For more information visit, visit the Delta Area Transit Authority web page

-- The Upper Peninsula Commission for Area Progress (UPCAP) is an exceptional resource to connect to community services for assistance with many things including bill payment, childcare, transportation, and more.
-Just dial 2-1-1.
-For more information, visit the Upper Peninsula Commission for Area Progress (UPCAP) web page
+- The Upper Peninsula Commission for Area Progress (UPCAP) is an exceptional resource to connect to community services for assistance including bill payment, childcare, transportation, and more.
+Dial 2-1-1.

 - Talk to our Financial Aid Office.
 They are there to assist you in accessing resources to move you forward.
 For more information, visit the Bay College Financial Aid web page